 Then there is the fact that it is stored in a plastic bottle which is made from petroleum.
 The chemicals from the plastic bottle can seep into your bottled water when left in hot temperatures such as a hot car in the summer.

-MONEY You save money when you ditch the bottle.
+You save money when you ditch the bottle.
 Bottled water is sold at 500x's the amount of tap water.
 A case of bottled water every week can get pretty pricey when you add it all up in the course of a year.
 The recommended eight glasses of water a day, at U.S. tap rates equals about $.49 per year; that same amount of bottled water is about $1,400.

+Nearly 230,000 people will be added to the world population.
 Which puts a strain on the worlds limited natural resources.

+Approximately 312 miles of tropical rain forest will be bulldozed.
 Forests are the lungs of the earth.
 They provide us with the oxygen we need to SURVIVE!
 They also purify the toxins in the atmosphere.
 Cutting trees down is like chipping away at our lungs.
 We need those.

+About 127 square miles of land will turn to desert due to poor farming practices (coughMONSANTOcough), overgrazing, and a warming trend caused by pollutants.
 We need to keep the land healthy in order to remain fed with fruits and vegetables.
 The livestock industry is a huge culprit here.

 This is happening DAILY!
 Lets do something about it.
 BE the change you wish to see in the world.
 One person cannot do everything.
 But everyone can do SOMETHING.